ZimmermanGroup/conformer-rl/README.md

 Visit [Quick Start](https://conformer-rl.readthedocs.io/en/latest/tutorial/quick_start.html) to get started.

 ## Issues and Feature Requests
 We are actively adding new features to this project and are open to all suggestions.
-If you believe you have encountered a bug, or if you have a feature that you would like to see implemented, please file an [issue](https://github.com/ZimmermanGroup/conformer-rl/issues).
+If you believe you have encountered a bug, or if you have a feature that you would like to see implemented, please feel free to file an [issue](https://github.com/ZimmermanGroup/conformer-rl/issues).

+## Developer Documentation
+Pull requests are always welcome for suggestions to improve the code or to add additional features.
+We encourage new developers to document new features and write unit tests (if applicable).
+For more information on writing documentation and unit tests, see the [developer documentation](https://conformer-rl.readthedocs.io/en/latest/developer.html).